StevenCesario/game-of-becoming-api-demo/README.md

 The gap isn't knowledge—it's the psychological framework needed to turn intentions into consistent action.

-## ✨ The Solution: Gamify Your Business Growth
+## ✨ The Solution: Behavioral Psychology Meets Technology

 This API powers a system that transforms business growth into an engaging, measurable experience using proven game mechanics and behavioral psychology.